How to Reduce PDF File Size for Email: 3 Simple Ways to Compress PDFs

 In this article, we’ll explore three simple ways to reduce your PDF file size without making your text blurry or your images unrecognizable.

-1. Use an Online PDF Compressor (The Fast Way)
+1. Use a PDF Compressor (The Fast Way)

 The quickest way to shrink a PDF is to use a dedicated compression tool.
-These tools analyze the internal structure of the PDF and remove redundant data, such as font metadata and high-resolution image streams that aren't necessary for screen viewing.
+These tools analyze the file and remove hidden technical information that isn't needed for reading the document on a screen, resulting in a much lighter file.

 Why Pixlush is Different

 Most online compressors require you to upload your sensitive contracts or invoices to a cloud server.
 Pixlush is different.
-Our Compress PDF tool uses WebAssembly to process your files directly in your browser.
+Our Compress PDF tool uses modern technology to process your files directly in your browser.
 Your document never leaves your computer, making it the most secure way to handle sensitive PDFs.

 How to use it:

-3. Wait a few seconds for the local processing to finish.
+- Wait a few seconds for the processing to finish.

 2. "Save as PDF" Instead of Exporting